UriCW/innohealth-challenge/README.md

 `./.github/workflows/build-service.yml` and
 `./.github/workflows/build-frontend.yml`. on a PR merge.

-You can build, push and deploy the images manually
+You can build, push and deploy the images manually.
+You need to build the docker images of the frontend and the backend, tagging them to the corrsponding artifact registry docker repository.
+Then You need to push them and deploy the two cloud run instances with those images